$\Phi$ index: A standardized scale-independent and field-normalized citation indicator: Conclusions and outlook

 Manolis Antonoyiannakis: Conceptualization, data curation, formal analysis, methodology, writing.

 0.5cm

 {\bf Competing Interests}

-The author is a Senior Associate Editor of {\it Physical Review B} and a Bibliostatistics Analyst at the American Physical Society.
-He was formerly an Associate Editor of {\it Physical Review Letters} and {\it Physical Review X}.
+The author is a Senior Associate Editor and a Bibliostatistics Analyst at the American Physical Society.
 The manuscript expresses the views of the author and not of any journals, societies, or institutions where he may serve.
+The methodology was developed independently of the author's editorial role.

 0.5cm

 0.5cm

 {\bf References}